AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Results and Analysis

-\textbf{Label Efficiency.} We conduct experiments to demonstrate the label efficiency of our model.
-We found that the time for labeling on instance plus providing entity triggers takes 1.5X times more time than just simply providing a label.
+\paragraph{Efficiency of Human-curated vs. Auto Triggers.} We conduct a study to measure how trigger extraction by human affects labeling efficiency.
+First, we found that labeling triggers along with the entities is 1.5 times slower than labeling the entities only.
 Given this observation, we compare the performance between TIN models with \texttt{human} and \texttt{auto} by holding annotation time constant.
 We present the study in Figure.~\ref{fig:labeleff}.
 Each marker on the x-axis of the plots indicate a certain annotation time, which is represented by approximate time.
-We see that our model not only is more time and label efficient compared to both entity baselines and entity+trigger baselines with human triggers, but it also outperforms.
+First, we could find that if we ask human to get triggers from scratch, it may not work better (See \texttt{RoBERTa+CRF} vs. \texttt{RoBERTa+TIN+CRF+human}).
+However, if we use auto triggers, we could achieve better performance and label efficiency (See \texttt{RoBERTa+TIN+CRF+auto}).

-\textbf{Human-in-the-loop Trigger Refinement.} We conduct a small-scale experiment of trigger refinement by human annotators.
+\textbf{Human-in-the-loop Trigger Refinement.} In previous study, we could find that asking human to annotate triggers from the scratch is not efficient.
+Here, we further think about asking human to refine auto triggers to reflect human decisions in a less labor intensive way.
 For all our previous experiments, we use the top two auto triggers, which limits our capacity to make the best use of them.
 In this experiment, given a training set with labeled entities, we extract five auto triggers (Sec.~\ref{ssec:soc}), show them to a human in a minimal interface, and ask for relevance judgments (relevant/non-relevant).
-We judged relevance of the automatically extracted triggers for entities in 50, 100, 150, and 200 sentences.
-Figure.~\ref{fig:hitl} shows that we get an additional performance boost with more than 50 training sentences, when human-refined auto triggers are used in training.
-This small scale annotation shows promise for blending human expertise with auto triggers.
+We judge relevance of the automatically extracted triggers for entities in 50 - 200 sentences.
+Figure.~\ref{fig:hitl} shows that we get an additional performance boost with more than 50 training sentences, when human-refined auto triggers are used.
+It shows promise for blending human expertise with auto triggers.